GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

 **Input file**

-This benchmark example uses no external input files and everything required is contained within two GEOS xml files that are located at:
+This benchmark example uses no external input files and everything required is contained within two GEOS XML files located at:

 .. code-block:: console